Photo by Liz Fitch on Unsplash.com

 Ludington’s farmer’s market operates from 3pm-7pm on Fridays during the summer.
 It is located at the North James Street Plaza.
-May 28th-September 24th.
-The Ludington Market will be located on Loomis Street behind Wesco until it can be moved to the completed North James Street Legacy Plaza.
+May-September.

 Scottville’s farmer’s market operates on Saturdays from 10am-2pm on the sidewalks in downtown Scottville.
-May 15th-September 25th, 2021.
+May-September.

 Pentwater has two farmer’s markets during the summer months, one on Mondays and one on Thursdays.
 Both are from 10am-1pm on the Pentwater Village Green.
-June 7th-September 23rd, 2021.
+June-September.

 Manistee’s farmers market is located on Memorial Drive and is open from 9am-12pm Saturdays.
-May 29th-October 2nd, 2021.
+May-October.

 West Michigan Harvests